TwoBitMachines/FlareEngineDocs/source/systems/inventory.rst

 It's important to note this method will change the projectile of the first active firearm the system finds.
 If you want a more specific approach, instead of using Player, use the Firearm component.

 To increase a projectile's ammo using an item, connect the Item Event to a ProjectileInventory and choose the Dynamic method ChangeProjectileAmmo.
 In this case, the itemEventData will use both generic values.
 It will use the generic string to specify the name of the projectile it wants to modify, and it will use the generic float value to change the ammo amount.
-As always, itemEventData.success will bet set.

 ------------